 By default, many people calculate customer lifetime value not with gross profit but with revenue.
 The problem is that, if you calculate customer lifetime value using revenue in the formula, the projection will be overly optimistic.
 Therefore, it’s essential to use gross profit.

-Gross profit is the money left over after deducting all costs associated with providing your service from the revenue generated.
+But what is gross profit?
+It’s the money left over after deducting all costs associated with providing your service from the revenue generated.

 The formula is: